 “Fake tan users were significantly more likely to experience repeated sunburns, after controlling for skin type.”

-Definitely something to think about.
-Seems like a lot of people are luring themselves into believing that a fake tan will protect them, then end up getting sunburn.
+That is definitely something to think about.
+It seems like a lot of people are luring themselves into believing that a fake tan will protect them, then end up getting a sunburn.

 Don’t be one of them.

 Absolutely not.
 You always need sunscreen if you are going to expose your skin directly to the sun.
 Even if your sunless tanning product contains sunscreen, you need a highly rated SPF sunscreen that will protect you – and your glow – from dangerous UV rays.

 Dermatologists agree that specialist UPF 50+ sun protective clothing is the best way to protect yourself from sunburn, skin ageing and skin cancer.

 Solbari is the leading sun protective clothing brand in Australia.
 Solbari offers a range of UPF50+ sun protective clothing, sun umbrellas, UV arm sleeves and broad brim sun hats.